Mucus-secreting membranes are found in: a. The urinary system b. The digestive cavity c. The respiratory passages d. All of the above

 1

-Understand that mucus-secreting membranes, also known as mucous membranes or mucosae, line body cavities that are exposed to the external environment and internal organs.
+Understand that mucus-secreting membranes, also known as mucous membranes or mucosae, line body cavities that are open to the external environment.

-Recognize that the digestive cavity is lined with mucous membranes that secrete mucus to protect the lining and aid in the movement of food.
+Recall that the digestive cavity is lined with mucous membranes to protect the tissues and aid in lubrication for food passage.

-Know that the respiratory passages are also lined with mucous membranes that trap particles and pathogens, helping to keep the airways clear.
+Recognize that the respiratory passages have mucous membranes to trap particles and pathogens, helping to protect the lungs.

-Conclude that since mucus-secreting membranes are present in all these systems, the correct answer is the option that includes all of them.
+Conclude that since mucus-secreting membranes are present in all these systems, the correct answer is that they are found in all of the above.

 Verified video answer for a similar problem: